Oscar Wilde ferry Review and Specifications

 - The Left Bank Brasserie is the ship's buffet restaurant (self-service) with a wide selection of salads (including create-your-own option), fruits, desserts, main hot dishes (EUR 10-12-14 per item), soups, burgers (prime beef and veggie), beverages, light bites (sandwiches, tortilla wrap).
-The restaurant also has kids menu (EUR 8 per item).
-All the food is freshly prepared using finest local produce.
+The restaurant also has a kids' menu (EUR 8 per item).
+All the food is freshly prepared using the finest local produce.

 - Oscar's Bar is a small piano bar furnished with leather armchairs and 4-seat tables.
 The bar also has 2 small gaming areas.